 But… it’s a pretty good pun!
 No?
 Okay, sorry.

 If yes, take this motivation along with you into a psychology degree (top-up) with MDIS!

 This programme is awarded by Coventry University, which is ranked No. 13 UK University by the Guardian University Guide 2019.
 Coventry University received a Gold award in the Teaching Excellence Framework (TEF) 2017 published by the Higher Education Funding Council for England (HEFCE).
 You’ll get to delve deep into health psychology, clinical psychology, as well as educational and child psychology, and buff up them highly-demanded research skills via modules such as ‘Qualitative Techniques and Research Design for Psychologists’.

 A plus point: students get to become student members of the Singapore Psychological Society (SPS)!
-This not only opens up to your chances to network with practicing psychologists at SPS functions and social events, but also access to professional development opportunities and special interest groups — resources you can take advantage of to give you an edge over your peers pre-graduation!
+This not only opens up to your chances to network with practising psychologists at SPS functions and social events but also access to professional development opportunities and special interest groups—resources you can take advantage of to give you an edge over your peers pre-graduation!

 This article has been sponsored by MDIS.